 How the service provider sorts your email

-This one is mostly out of your control.
+This is where things are kind of out of your hands.
 If you’re not coming across spammy, you can do little to convince Gmail not to filter your email to the “shopping/promotion” tab rather than “updates.”
 Just don’t use techniques that bring spam to mind, and hope for the best.

 2. Email Rendering

 Congrats!
-You’ve created an email that people are opening.
+After all that, you’ve created an email that people are opening.
 How does it look?
 Not in wireframe form—how does your email look on mobile/desktop/tablet in Gmail/Apple Mail/Outlook?
 Do your images automatically download?
 If not, is your text a color that people can still read, or does it look like a mistake?
 People can’t click the button if they can’t see it.
 And they can’t convert if they don’t click the button.

 3. Email Content & Click-through Rate

 So then, the question becomes: do you add a ton of buttons to give people options, or concentrate on driving a single action?
-It depends.
+And the answer is, it depends.
+On your audience, on your goals, on what you’re trying to measure.

 Test Your Template & Don’t Sweat the Small Stuff